 Jane, after being on the receiving end of continuous love and support from her parents for three years, saw this as ‘unfair’, unconsciously of course.

-From then on, she always felt like her parents ignored her needs and, as a result, began to harbour a deep-seated resentment toward them and her sister.
+From then on, she always felt like her parents ignored her needs and, as a result, harboured a deep-seated resentment toward them and her sister.

 Her young mind was now faced with a dilemma.
-She depended on her primary caregivers for her survival and couldn’t afford to risk that relationship by voicing her grievances but at the same time, the feelings of hostility continued to bottle up in the recesses of her mind.
+She relied on her primary caregivers for her survival.
+She couldn’t afford to risk that relationship by voicing her grievances.
+At the same time, feelings of hostility continued to bottle up in the recesses of her mind.

 To worsen the situation, her parents, like many other parents, never really encouraged her to express her feelings openly, especially the ‘negative’ feelings such as disapproval and anger.

-“Good kids are grateful and don’t become angry”, they told her and the same message was repeatedly reinforced by society and the social institutions she attended till she became convinced that it was ‘wrong’ to express her ‘negative’ feelings.
+“Good kids are grateful and don’t become angry”, they told her, and the same message was repeatedly reinforced by society.
+She became convinced that it was ‘wrong’ to express her negative feelings.

 But repressed feelings never really go away, they come back to haunt a person in uglier forms.
 To put Jane out of her dilemma, her mind adopted a new strategy- passive-aggressiveness.

-Passive aggressiveness simply means expressing your hostile feelings in an indirect way.
+Passive aggressiveness simply means expressing your hostile feelings indirectly.

 By turning Jane into a passive-aggressive person, her mind basically accomplished two very important things…